matthew-l-weber/br2-pirouter/README.md

     ~ #

 ## Build
-This tree is compatible with the current long term support release of Buildroot (2017.02.x).
+This tree is compatible with the current Buildroot long term support release (2017.02.x).

 ## License
 All works by me are in the public domain.